RiotGamesCookbooks/nexus-cookbook/README.md

       }
     }

-When you want to configure the Nexus to be served via SSL, you will need to set the nexus.app\_server\_proxy.ssl.enabled attribtue and configure an encrypted data bag.
+When you want to configure the Nexus to be served via SSL, you will need to set the nexus.app\_server\_proxy.ssl.enabled attribute and configure an encrypted data bag.

 Your data bag items should look like the following: